tonysolo/ghg/MvvmLight1/Info.md

 # Global Health Grid - what it does: #

-This a simple e-health, epidemiology and population health management solution.

-It is a geographic information system (GIS) designed to process healthcare information according to GIS region.
+This is a geographic information system (GIS) for healthcare that provides three solutions: e-health epidemiology population health management solution.

 The design uses digital GIS coordinates of 5 hexadecimal characters 'QNNEE':